ThatNintendoNerd/Smush-Material-Research/difcube.md

 ## Diffuse Cube Map Channels
 ### Color (<span style="color:red">R</span><span style="color:green">G</span><span style="color:blue">B</span>)
 The RGB color of the diffuse cube map is used to determine the model's color.
+Diffuse cube map materials aren't completely shadeless, but the final color is mostly determined by the cube map color.

 <script type="module">